-Summary
+Summary 1

 A. Business and Performance 2

 A.1.
-Business 2
+Business.
+2

 A.2.
 Underwriting Performance 4

 A.3.
 Investment Performance

 A.4.
 Performance from other Activities 6

 A.5.
-Any other Information 7
+Any other Information

-B. System of Governance
+B. System of Governance 9

 B.1.
 General Information on the System of Governance

 B.2.
-Fit and Proper Requirements 11
+Fit and Proper Requirements

 B.3.
-Risk Management System 12
+Risk Management System

 B.4.
 Internal Control System

 B.5.
 Internal Audit Function

 B.6.
-Actuarial Function
+Actuarial Function.

 B.7.
-Outsourcing
+Outsourcing 22

 B.8.
 Any Other Information

 C. Risk Profile

 C.1.
-Underwriting Risk
+Underwriting Risk 23

 C.2.
 Market Risk

 C.3.
-Credit Risk
+Credit Risk 25

 C.4.
-Liquidity Risk
+Liquidity Risk 26

 C.5.
-Operational Risk
+Operational Risk 27

 C.6.
-Other Material Risks
+Other Material Risks 27

 C.7.
-Stress and scenario testing.
+Stress and scenario testing 27

 C.8.
 Any Other Information

 D. Valuation for Solvency Purposes

 D.1.
 Assets

-D.2.Technical Provisions
+D.2.
+Technical Provisions 31

 D.3.
-Other Liabilities
+Other Liabilities 35

 D.4.
-Alternative Methods of Valuation
+Alternative Methods of Valuation 36

 D.5.
-Any Other Information
+Any Other Information 36

-E. Capital Management
+E. Capital Management 37

-E.1 Own funds
+E.1 Own funds 37

-E.2 Solvency Capital Requirement and Minimum Capital Requirement 36
+E.2 Solvency Capital Requirement and Minimum Capital Requirement 38

 E.3 Use of the duration-based equity risk sub-module in the calculation of the

-Solvency Capital Requirement
+Solvency Capital Requirement 39

-E.4 Differences between the standard formula and any internal model used
+E.4 Differences between the standard formula and any internal model used 39

-E.5 Non-compliance with the Minimum Capital Requirement and non-complian
+E.5 Non-compliance with the Minimum Capital Requirement and non-compliance

-with the Solvency Capital Requirement
+with the Solvency Capital Requirement 39

 E.6 Any other information

-Directors' Statement
+Directors' Statement 40

-Independent Auditor's Report
+Report of the external independent auditor to the Directors .41

-Annendix 47
+Appendix .45